European Environment Initiative (EURENI)

 About the funding programme

-In 2021, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) started to increase its support for this cooperation through the EURopean ENvironment Initiative (EURENI).
+In 2021, the Federal Ministry for the Environment started to increase its support for this cooperation through the EURopean ENvironment Initiative (EURENI).
 The programme is intended to strengthen actors from civil society and facilitate dialogue with governmental and non-governmental actors on environmental protection, which will therefore also consolidate European integration in general.

 Who is eligible to apply?